Common Cook Islands Trust Funding Errors

 Transferring assets to Cook Islands trusts during pending litigation or after judgments have been entered creates obvious fraudulent transfer issues under both U.S. and Cook Islands law.
 The timing demonstrates intent to defeat the specific creditor, and courts will not hesitate to find actual fraud when grantors move assets offshore while being sued.

 U.S. courts can hold grantors in contempt for failing to repatriate assets transferred during litigation, but contempt proceedings are also expensive, time-consuming, and provide no certainty of success.
 Grantors can credibly claim inability to compel the Cook Islands trustee to return assets because the trustee operates beyond U.S. jurisdiction and beyond the grantor’s legal control.
-Courts impose contempt sanctions, including incarceration, but these sanctions don’t automatically produce asset repatriation if the trustee refuses compliance.
+Courts impose contempt sanctions, including incarceration, but these sanctions do not automatically produce asset repatriation if the trustee refuses compliance.

 Incomplete Asset Transfers

-This partial funding defeats the purpose.
+Partial funding defeats the purpose.
 Creditors pursue the unprotected assets that remain exposed.
 The grantor paid for offshore asset protection but left meaningful wealth vulnerable to collection.
 The protected assets may be consumed by trust administration costs while creditors successfully collect from unprotected holdings.

 Improper Transfer Documentation